Fostering Heart's Statement Of Purpose:

 It is our expectation that Foster Carers will work in partnership with us to encourage our children and young people to be the best that they can be by nurturing them in an aspirational environment whereby the child or young person is empowered to fully explore opportunities, engage in education and extra-curricular activities which will build the self-confidence, self-belief and identify talents and interests.
 Our supervising social worker will work with Foster Carers to ensure that a positive aspirations ethos is promoted.

-Foster carers will have safe caring policy to support them to provide good safe parenting for all children and young people who are looked after.
+Every Foster Carers will have a family safer caring policy to support them to provide good safe parenting for all children and young people who are looked after.
 Children and young people will be consulted and encouraged to actively participate in their care and family life.
 We are committed to ensuring that the service offered is based on statutory requirements, sound principles and good practice.
 Our core objectives are:

-• To guarantee a commitment to support ongoing plans for fostered children by supporting transitional stages, such as reunification with birth families or on to semi-independent living or Staying Put.
+- To guarantee a commitment to support ongoing plans for children in care by supporting transitional stages, such as reunification with birth families or on to semi-independent living or Staying Put.

 The agency staff and Foster Carers will promote the best possible quality of contact between children and families.
 The agency will (whenever it is consistent with a child’s care plan) work in partnership with the placing local authority and the child’s family towards maintaining and strengthening the child’s family relationships with a view to rehabilitation.